NO FEE UNLESS WE WIN

 Understand Consequences of Missing the Deadline

-Failing to submit a wrongful death lawsuit within the wrongful death statute of limitations in Texas can have profound consequences.
+Failing to submit a within the can have .
 Imagine the heartache of losing the right to seek compensation for your loss.
 This includes not only damages for emotional suffering but also lost income and funeral expenses.
 Unfortunately, courts often reject cases submitted after the deadline, leaving families feeling helpless and without options.

 This situation highlights the critical importance of acting swiftly.
-In addition, consulting with an experienced attorney can provide much-needed support during this challenging time.
+In addition, can provide much-needed support during this challenging time.
 They can help you and ensure that all necessary filings are completed on time.
-Remember, you don’t have to face this alone; seeking guidance can make all the difference.
+Remember, you don’t have to face this alone; can make all the difference.

 This flowchart shows the journey of submitting a wrongful death lawsuit.
 Follow the paths to see the outcomes of submitting on time versus missing the deadline.
 Positive outcomes lead to compensation, while negative outcomes highlight the rejection of cases.